stuartherbert/putting-ansible-to-work/first-playbook.md

 ## What Did We Just Do?

-We've just done the following:
+We've performed all of the common tasks that you'll do when working with Ansible.

 1. Created a folder structure to hold all of our files for Ansible.